As an architect, you contribute to make our environment more accommodating and harmonious.

 In order to fit as much information as possible and maintain your resume clearly readable, you should consider one of the following common formats:

-- Single-column - Use this layout for architecture student resumes.
-Students have less relevant experience and projects, so a centered column will focus readers on the few items that really matter.
+- Functional - Use this layout for architecture student resumes.
+Students have less relevant experience and projects, so a format that focuses readers on the few items that really matter - like their skills, for example.

-- Double-column - Professional architects with a handful of completed projects will find it challenging to organize all their information and keep their resume light and readable.
-The two-column layout will help you separate different sections of information.
+- Reverse-Chronological - Professional architects with many completed projects will find it challenging to organize all their information and keep their resume light and readable.
+The chronological layout will help you separate different sections of information.

-- Condensed - Senior architects will need every bit of space to list their projects, awards, and certifications.
-The condensed resume fits the maximum amount of information compared to other layouts.
+- Hybrid - Senior architects will need every bit of space to list their projects, awards, and certifications.
+The hybrid resume fits the maximum amount of information compared to other layouts.

 Whichever layout you choose, keep in mind your recruiter will expect to see a handful of core sections.
 Make sure you’re not throwing them an oddball they can’t make sense of.